 “These symptoms can include behavioral, pulmonary, cardiac, and nervous system changes that can manifest as chronic inflammation,” says Whitmont.

 You could also find yourself putting on weight — a lot of weight — after using antibiotics.
 Antibiotics have been associated with obesity and weight gain in children as well as adults.
 Researchers attribute these changes to the altered gut microbial composition.

-Antibiotics classified as broad-spectrum cause the most damage because rather than targeting specific pathogens, they go after them all.
+Antibiotics classified ascause the most damage because rather than targeting specific pathogens, they go after them all.

 “They are also used without testing for a specific class of microbes that may be causing the problems,” says Sears.
 “You run the risk of throwing the baby out with the bathwater with broad-spectrum antibiotics.
 A more specific antibiotic would be far better but probably more expensive.”

 Your age and overall health before taking an antibiotic also plays into the amount of turmoil your gut microbiome experiences.
 Studies indicate that children may suffer most.
 According to a report that appeared in Antimicrobial Agents and Chemotherapy, by altering the gut microbiota, which compromises the immune system very early in life, antibiotics “could negatively influence long-term health, particularly in boosting the risk of developing asthma, allergies, and obesity.”